Hugh Cornwell: Post-Stranglers solo career

-In 2016 Cornwell collaborated with performance poet John Cooper Clarke to create the album This Time It's Personal, a collection of classic American and British pop songs from their youth.
+In 2016, Cornwell collaborated with performance poet John Cooper Clarke to create the album This Time It's Personal, a collection of classic American and British pop songs from their youth.
 Cornwell had the idea that Clarke should apply his distinctive vocals to "MacArthur Park" and the project grew from there.
 Jethro Tull's Ian Anderson also makes an appearance on flute.
-The album was described as "a modern masterpiece from ‘Punk's Progressive Alliance’" by Louder Than War.
+The album was described as "a modern masterpiece from 'Punk's Progressive Alliance'" by Louder Than War.

-In 2018 Cornwell signed to Sony as a solo artist and released Monster.
-On this album, Cornwell sings about Evel Knievel, Lou Reed, Hedy Lamarr, Benito Mussolini, Phil Silvers and many more.
+In 2018, Cornwell signed to Sony as a solo artist and released Monster.
+On this album, Cornwell sang about Evel Knievel, Lou Reed, Hedy Lamarr, Benito Mussolini, Phil Silvers and many more.
 The title track "Monster" pays tribute to special effects wizard Ray Harryhausen, of whom George Lucas said "Without Ray Harryhausen, there would likely have been no Star Wars".
-Aaron Badgley of Spill magazine wrote that "This is perhaps his strongest solo album since 1997's Guilty, and it might be even better than that album...
+Aaron Badgley of The Spill Magazine wrote that "This is perhaps his strongest solo album since 1997's Guilty, and it might be even better than that album...
 Cornwell is a genius and Monster is just another example of his brilliant work."

 Film, theatre, television and podcast

 Cornwell has an interest in acting, and has appeared in a number of productions.
-In the early '80s, he appeared in Charlie's Last Stand with Bob Hoskins and Stephen Rea at the Almeida Theatre, London.
+In the early 1980s, he appeared in Charlie's Last Stand with Bob Hoskins and Stephen Rea at the Almeida Theatre, London.
 He also appeared in the 1987 Peter Richardson film Eat the Rich, the award-winning BBC Screen Two series (successor to Play for Today) and in the 1995 BBC production, Rumble.
 He has also appeared in a number of videos and short films, including Bertrand Fèvre's L'étoile de sang.

 Cornwell hosts Mr Demille FM, a podcast that takes his passion for film and explores it through interviews and episodes on careers and themes.
 Guests have included Debbie Harry, Brian Eno and Sir David Puttnam.